 As open as possible, but as closed as necessary: openness in innovation policy

 Roberto Cruz Romero

+Department of Research Systems and Science Dynamics, German Centre for Higher Education Research and Science Studies (DZHW), Berlin

 Submission date: 22 September 2024 Acceptance date:16 November 2024 Publication date:

-Abstract
+ABSTRACT

 Innovation research has grown steadily over the years, with different foci and methodological approaches.
 The abundance of literature on the topic makes clear that innovative processes are at the centre of many narratives, in academia, the public sector in general, and in industry.
 This contribution scopes the literature and traces some key considerations regarding a determining factor: openness.
-Then, the paper explores the literature in order to narrow down the characteristics of the so-called ‘open innovation’.
-The emphasis is put into the main channels that determine collaboration practices, particularly between academia and the private sector, namely university-industry linkages.
-Itfocus will be placed on open transfers of knowledge and open science research practices.
-The overarching discussion develops key questions underlining the relevance of open innovation for science, the industry, and the consolidation of narratives promoting access and collaboration.
-The paper concludes by offering some insights into trends and challenges from the research perspective as well as from the view of innovation dynamics.
+The paper explores the literature in order to narrow down the characteristics of so-called ‘open innovation’.
+An emphasis is placed on the main channels that determine collaboration practices, particularly between academia and the private sector, namely university-industry linkages.
+It focuses on open transfers of knowledge and open science research practices.
+The overarching discussion develops key questions underlining the relevance of open innovation for science, industry, and the consolidation of narratives promoting access and collaboration.
+The paper concludes by offering some insights into trends and challenges from a research perspective as well as from the view of innovation dynamics.

-Keywords: innovation, open innovation, openness, science policy, university-industry links, knowledge flows, intellectual property rightsKeywords
+Keywords: innovation, open innovation, openness, science policy, university-industry links, knowledge flows, intellectual property rights

-innovation, open science, open innovation, systematic review, collaboration

-ontact:
+Contact: cruzromero@dzhw.eu

 Accepting editor: Richard Joseph

 Introduction

 Open science represents a cornerstone, and one of the most dynamic and current characteristics of research and development (R&D) environments (Picarra, 2015; Bogers et al., 2018; Aziz et al., 2020; de Beer, 2020; Barrett et al., 2021).
 However, open scientific practices carry inherent challenges and potential pitfalls, both as a research framework and as a policy objective.
 In research, openness entails paradigmatic shifts in scholarly praxes that, under disciplinary-specific conditions, may enable or hinder the broad spectrum of the open science repertoire.
 In policy, open science challenges prevailing intellectual rights protections as well as the institutional capacity to keep up with a dynamic sector.
 These two dimensions have repercussions for complex and uncertain production networks (Chesbrough, 2019; de Beer, 2020) which are driven by various types of linkage.
-Hence, the discussion seeks to outline the ways in which openness has become inscribed into national, regional and international policy(a) as an instrument with which to stimulate collaboration within and between sectors (Azagra-Caro et al., 2022) as well as (b) a theoretical and empirical condition for economic complexity (Hidalgo and Hausmann, 2009; Jara-Figueroa et al., 2018), scientific governance and sustainable growth.
+Hence, the discussion seeks to outline the ways in which openness has become inscribed into national, regional and international policy: (a) as an instrument with which to stimulate collaboration within and between sectors (Azagra-Caro et al., 2022) as well as (b) a theoretical and empirical condition for economic complexity (Hidalgo and Hausmann, 2009; Jara-Figueroa et al., 2018), scientific governance and sustainable growth.